Reducing the instability of an optical lattice clock using multiple atomic ensembles: Experimental apparatus and quadrature Ramsey spectroscopy

 \section{Experimental apparatus and quadrature Ramsey spectroscopy}

-The experimental apparatus used here is similar to the multiplexed strontium optical lattice clock presented in prior works~\cite{zheng_differential_2022,zheng_redshift_2022}.
+The experimental apparatus used here is similar to the multiplexed strontium optical lattice clock presented in prior works~\cite{zheng_differential_2022,zheng_redshift_2023}.
 A movable, one-dimensional optical lattice is loaded with multiple atom ensembles, for example two atom ensembles at a 1 cm separation along the lattice axis ($\hat{z}$) as shown in Fig.~\ref{Fig1}(a), followed by nuclear spin-polarization through optical pumping and in-lattice-cooling.
 A bias magnetic field applied along $\hat{x}$ defines the quantization axis, with a typical magnitude of 5.5 G. A tunable magnetic field gradient along $\hat{z}$ ($\Delta B(z)$), ranging from 0 to 45 mG/cm, is applied to introduce a differential frequency shift, dominated by the first-order Zeeman shift, and thus a differential phase shift for a Ramsey sequence of duration $T$ of $\Delta\phi \approx \gamma \Delta B(z) T$, where $\gamma$ is the differential gyromagnetic ratio for the addressed clock transition, between the two ensembles.
-To take full advantage of the magnetic field gradient, we probe on the magnetically sensitive $\ket{{}^3P_0, m_F=7/2}\rightarrow\ket{{}^1S_0, m_F=5/2}$ (noted as $\ket{e, 7/2}\rightarrow\ket{g, 5/2}$) transition, which has a magnetic field sensitivity of roughly 564 Hz/G. Synchronous differential Ramsey spectroscopy is performed to characterize the differential phase $\Delta\phi$~\cite{zheng_differential_2022}, and the magnetic field gradient is fine-tuned so that $\Delta\phi = \pi/2$, where the Ramsey fringes for the two ensembles are 90 degrees out-of-phase as shown in Fig.~\ref{Fig1}(b) (see Appendix B for details) in order to realize quadrature Ramsey spectroscopy.
-A typical parametric plot taken at 40 ms free evolution time is shown in Fig.~\ref{Fig1}(c), where the differential phase has a typical long-term differential instability below $10^{-19}$ as demonstrated in prior work~\cite{zheng_differential_2022}.
+To take full advantage of the magnetic field gradient, we probe on the magnetically sensitive $\ket{{}^3P_0, m_F=7/2}\rightarrow\ket{{}^1S_0, m_F=5/2}$ (noted as $\ket{e, 7/2}\rightarrow\ket{g, 5/2}$) transition, which has a magnetic field sensitivity of roughly 564 Hz/G. Synchronous differential Ramsey spectroscopy is performed to characterize the differential phase $\Delta\phi$~\cite{zheng_differential_2022}, and the magnetic field gradient is fine-tuned so that $\Delta\phi = \pi/2$, where the Ramsey fringes for the two ensembles are 90 degrees out-of-phase as shown in Fig.~\ref{Fig1}(b) in order to realize quadrature Ramsey spectroscopy (Appendix~\ref{Appendix:DifferentialPhaseShift}).
+A typical parametric plot taken at a short free evolution time ($T=7.5$ ms) is shown in Fig.~\ref{Fig1}(c), where synchronous Ramsey spectroscopy is performed by randomly sampling the phase of the final global $\pi/2$-pulse and each labeled quadrature corresponds to the matching region in Fig.~\ref{Fig1}(b) (see Appendix~\ref{Appendix:PhaseComparison} for details).
+The differential phase has a typical long-term differential instability below $10^{-19}$ as demonstrated in prior work~\cite{zheng_differential_2022}.